A Day in the Life of an Acute Care OT

 Working in my acute care unit is more flexible than inpatient rehab with start times since we don’t have set start times with patients.
 Even so, I try to get to work between 7:30-8:00 am so I can get most of my evaluations done in the morning.

-Once I come in, I look at our huge scheduling board and write down my evaluations and treatments for the day.
-Evaluations have to be completed (or attempted) within 24 hours of receiving the order, which was usually from the afternoon before.
+Once I come in, I look at our scheduling board and write down all of my evaluations and treatments for the day.
+Evaluations have to be completed (or attempted) within 24 hours of receiving the order, which is often from the afternoon before.

-Because of this, I chart review each eval for the first half hour to 45 minutes in preparation for seeing them in the morning.
+Because of this, I chart review each evaluation (and some treatments if I have time) for the first 45 minutes to an hour in preparation for seeing them in the morning.

 I check every patient’s history & physical, vital signs, lab values, nurse’s notes, and any other therapy or doctor’s notes to get as much information as I can before seeing the patient.

-In my setting, I get anywhere from 3-7 evals in the day.
-If I have only evals and no treatments, I complete some of them in the afternoon as well.
+In my setting, I get anywhere from 3-7 evals for the day.
+If I have only evals and no treatments, I may complete some of them in the afternoon as well.

 I find that with the craziness of running from unit to unit doing as much as I can in the morning, I need a mental breather anyway and enjoy eating and taking a break with my coworkers.

-I usually try to take time from 12:15-1:00 to just chill out, but of course there are some days where I have to work through lunch to stay on track if the morning was crazy.
+I usually try to take time from 12:30-1:00 to just eat and chill out, but of course there are some days where I have to take a later lunch to stay on track if the morning was crazy.

 After Lunch: More Documentation Time

-Immediately at 1:00, all of us eating together disperse and run to find an open computer.
-From 1:00-2:00, I scramble to get the rest of my evals and treatments written up.
+After lunch, we all disperse and try to find an open computer.
+Post-lunch I try to get all of my evals and treatments written up.